Rapid transit: Tunnels

-Underground tunnels move traffic away from street level, avoiding delays caused by traffic congestion and leaving more land available for buildings and other uses.
+At subterranean levels, tunnels move traffic away from street level, avoiding delays caused by traffic congestion and leaving more land available for buildings and other uses.
 In areas of high land prices and dense land use, tunnels may be the only economic route for mass transportation.
-Cut-and-cover tunnels are constructed by digging up city streets, which are then rebuilt over the tunnel; alternatively, tunnel-boring machines can be used to dig deep-bore tunnels that lie further down in bedrock.
+Cut-and-cover tunnels are constructed by digging up city streets, which are then rebuilt over the tunnel.
+Alternatively, tunnel-boring machines can be used to dig deep-bore tunnels that lie further down in bedrock.

 The construction of an underground metro is an expensive project and is often carried out over a number of years.
 There are several different methods of building underground lines.

 In one common method, known as cut-and-cover the city streets are excavated and a tunnel structure strong enough to support the road above is built in the trench, which is then filled in and the roadway rebuilt.
 This method often involves extensive relocation of utilities commonly buried not far below street level – particularly power and telephone wiring, water and gas mains, and sewers.
-This relocation must be done carefully, as according to documentaries from the National Geographic Society, one of the causes of the April 22, 1992, explosions in Guadalajara was a mislocated water pipeline.
-The structures are typically made of concrete, perhaps with structural columns of steel; in the oldest systems, brick, and cast iron were used.
+This relocation must be done carefully, as according to documentaries from the National Geographic Society, one of the causes of the April 1992 explosions in Guadalajara was a mislocated water pipeline.
+The structures are typically made of concrete, perhaps with structural columns of steel.
+In the oldest systems, brick, and cast iron were used.
 Cut-and-cover construction can take so long that it is often necessary to build a temporary roadbed while construction is going on underneath, in order to avoid closing main streets for long periods of time.